JoviDeCroock/blog-portfolio/content/blog/webdev/modern.md

 ### Consumer mindset

-This is what troubles me the most, we would have to signify to library consumers that the browsers they support should be part of the build step.
+This is what troubles me the most, we would have to signify to library consumers that the browsers they support should be part of the build step, which in theory is already the case but not for thirth party dependencies.

 This adds a significant amount of complexity to the initial setup of an application, ofcourse library authors can disclose that they are shipping ES2015/ES5 and include what should be added to the bundler config, but do we really want to go this far?
+We take away the ease of mind of the consumer that thinks it will just work and add this extra on top of it all.
+Allthough, in my opinion most people who just want it to work aren't heavily into optimising their app and could use the `browser` or `main` field instead.
+Which in turn opts them out of tree-shaking, so that's not really what we want.

-You could argue we need a step back to move forward but I am afraid things could just stay this way when the "nevergreen" browsers dissapear.
+You could argue we need a step back to move forward but I am afraid things could just stay this way (with the added complexity on loaders etc) when the "nevergreen" browsers dissapear.
-However this change enables us to rapidly move forward when they really do dissapear, by then most libraries will be shipping ES2015 and the need to disclose it will have dropped.
+However this change enables us to rapidly move forward when they really do dissapear, by then most libraries will be shipping ES2015 and the need to disclose the level of transpilation will have dropped.

 ### Polyfilling